BruceRoyce/UltimateRepRapPost/README.md

       </li>

    <li><i>WCS to be used [If Setup WCS isn't 0, it overrides this]</i>
         <br>Choose the correct Work Coordinate System that is in use from 8 available slots.
 The post reserves WCS 9 for manual tool change operations.
 For the sake of file portability, this setting will be entirely ignored if you have specified WCS in your Fusion360 setup.
-This ensures that you don't accidentally override the intended WCS choice if you recieved the file from an another place.
+This ensures that you don't accidentally override the intended WCS choice if you received the file from an another place.
         <br>If you want the ability to choose your WCS in the post, you should leave the WCS offset on 0 when you setup your model for operations.
         <p> </p>
       </li>